spxp/spxp-specs/SPXP-Spec.md

 ```

 ### 15.2 Publish endpoint
-To publish a post on the peer profile, the protocol client sends an HTTP POST request to the “publish endpoint“ with a
+To publish a post on the peer profile, the protocol client sends an HTTP POST request to the "publish endpoint" with a
 JSON object as HTTP  body.
 This object is composed of the following members:

 | Name | Type | Mandatory | Description |